XrXr/xrxr.github.io/content/post/arm64-movn.md

 date: 2025-09-16T00:00:01-04:00
 ---

 The bit twiddling office called.
-They want a function to computes a sequence of ARM64 instructions that fills a register with an arbitrary constant 64-bit number.
+They want a function to compute a sequence of ARM64 instructions that fills a register with an arbitrary constant 64-bit number.